doocs/leetcode/solution/1300-1399/1308.Running Total for Different Genders/README_EN.md

 | day           | date    |
 | score_points  | int     |
 +---------------+---------+
-(gender, day) is the primary key for this table.
+(gender, day) is the primary key (combination of columns with unique values) for this table.
 A competition is held between the female team and the male team.
 Each row of this table indicates that a player_name and with gender has scored score_point in someday.
 Gender is &#39;F&#39; if the player is in the female team and &#39;M&#39; if the player is in the male team.